indiqusdocs/yntraa/docs/Administration/BillingandFinancials/CreatingCreditNotesinBulk.md

 ---
 # Creating Credit Notes in Bulk

-Apiculus offers the means to upload credit notes in bulk (generate unique credit notes based on multiple linked invoices).
+Yntraa offers the means to upload credit notes in bulk (generate unique credit notes based on multiple linked invoices).

 Navigate to **Billing and Financials > Credit Notes**.
 Then, click the **Add Credit Notes** button. ![Creating Credit Notes in Bulk](img/CreatingCreditNotesinBulk2.png)